NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 - [fastnlo-toolkit](https://fastnlo.hepforge.org/code/v23/fastnlo_toolkit-2.3.1-2585.tar.gz) (2585)
 - [fastnlo_interface](https://fastnlo.hepforge.org/code/v23/fastnlo_interface_nlojet-2.3.1pre-2411.tar.gz) (2.3.1, pre2411)
-The first package is a kit that allows one to manipulate look-up tables in the FastNLo format; the second package is the interface between NLOjet++ and a fastNLo table.
+The first package is a kit that allows one to manipulate look-up tables in the FastNLO format; the second package is the interface between NLOjet++ and a fastNLO table.

-To installing fastnlo-toolkit, do the following
+To install fastnlo-toolkit, do the following
 ```
 wget https://fastnlo.hepforge.org/code/v23/fastnlo_toolkit-2.3.1-2585.tar.gz
 tar -zxvf fastnlo_toolkit-2.3.1-2585.tar.gz